 21st Judicial District of Virginia

-First continuance granted by Clerk.
-Subsequent continuances by Judge.
+First continuance may be granted by the Clerk.
+Subsequent continuances granted by the Judge.
 Civil continuances by agreement between litigants.
-If cannot agree, Judge will hold hearing to determine if continuance granted.
+If cannot agree, Judge will hold a hearing to determine if continuance to be granted.

 Telephone: (276) 634-4815

 Fax: (276) 634-4825